What you can do in 14 easy steps to protect your health and prevent the spread of COVID-19.

 I'll adhere to my state and local guidelines.

 In order to keep America’s communities open, Federal, state and local health departments play an important role in providing essential public health services and guidance.
 Health department governance varies from state to state.
 The relationship between state health agencies and regional/local public health departments differs across states which has important implications for the delivery of essential public health services.

 How can my state and local health departments help me?

-- Provide information on where to get vaccinated in your community
+- Provide information on where to get vaccinated and boosted in your community

 - Provide the latest information and resources about the COVID-19 outbreak in your area.